Your Itinerary

 Low Water Season (Mar to Jul)

 Head to Beng Mealea to explore this mysterious temple overrun by the jungle and the floating village of Chong Kneas.
+Afterwards, visit SATCHA, an organisation working alongside local craftsmen to create high-end and traditional Cambodian arts and crafts.
 This evening sit down to dinner and an Apsara dance show.

 Days 15-16: Siem Reap To Australia